sentric/hannibal/README.markdown

  - How well are the regions split for each table?
  - What is going on on particular regions?
 How long do compactions take?

-For more information have a look in the Wiki (coming soon).

 ## Requirements & Limitations

 The current version is tested on HBase 0.90.x in distributed mode only.
 Support for 0.92.x is planned and will be